VasilGVasilev/devops/NB.md

 **Class to object is like Docker Image to Docker Container** A Docker image is like a blueprint or template for creating a Docker container, but it's not the actual container itself.
 When you create a container from an image, Docker uses the image as a read-only template to create a new container with a writable layer on top of it.
 The writable layer is created using a technology called UnionFS, which allows multiple layers to be stacked on top of each other to create a single filesystem view.

+**The Docker daemon (dockerd) is the core component of the Docker engine.
+It is a background process that manages the creation and running of Docker containers.**
+When you start a Docker container, the Docker daemon creates a container based on the image you specify and starts it up.
+The Docker daemon is responsible for managing the container's life cycle, including starting, stopping, and restarting containers.
+The Docker daemon listens for requests from the Docker client and executes them.
+The Docker client communicates with the Docker daemon using the Docker API, which allows you to perform operations on containers, images, and other Docker objects.